meeroslava/I-did-approch-Ido/README.md

 https://i-did-approach-ido.herokuapp.com/

 ## About this project
 This project was created during learning proccess of ReactJS.
-It has basic UI and backend because my focus was to create a functioning app.'
+It has basic UI and backend because my focus was on creating a functioning app.'

 UI - [RMWC](https://rmwc.io/)